nicklockwood/layout/README.md

 }
 ```

-Unlike `LayoutViewController`, `LayoutLoading` is a protocol rather than a base class, so it can be applied on top of any existing `UIView` or `UIViewController` base class that you require.

 The default implementation of `LayoutLoading` will bubble errors up the responder chain to the first view or view controller that handles them.
 If no responder in the chain intercepts the error, it will be displayed in the [Red Box console](#debugging).

 ## Manual Integration

-If you would prefer not to use either the `LayoutViewController` base class or `LayoutLoading` protocol, you can mount a `LayoutNode` directly into a regular view or view controller by using the `mount(in:)` method:
+If you would prefer not to use either the `LayoutLoading` protocol, you can mount a `LayoutNode` into a view or view controller manually by using the `mount(in:)` method:

 ```swift
 class MyViewController: UIViewController {